Overview

 Located a few hours north of Sacramento sits Lassen Volcanic National Park.
 Not nearly as crowded as Yosemite, this is a great national park for outdoor lovers and hikers to visit without getting bombarded on the trails.
 There are numerous volcanoes (including Lassen Peak), meadows, lakes, and plenty of wildlife to view and explore.
 The 7 trails listed below are the best hikes in Lassen Volcanic National Park that you will want to check out.
-Official Website.

 State | California |